thewhitetulip/build-app-with-python-antitextbook/manuscript/10-task.md

 Now that we have finished getting started with our menu driven program, let's go ahead and create a list.
 We need a variable to store the task list.
 When the program would be used the additions and deletions would be done on this list object, which would be written to the file when the output is required.

 Add this line after `args = sys.argv`

 ```python
 tasks = []
 ```

 This will create a variable by the name `tasks` which is visible in this file to all functions.

-in the `list` block, we want to now print the values stored inside `tasks` variable.
-If the values aren't present, we should print "No tasks present", if there are tasks, then we should print task.
+In the `list` block, we want to now print the values stored inside `tasks` variable.
+If the values aren't present, we should print "No tasks present", if there are tasks, then we should print the elements inside `tasks`.

 We have to use the `len()` function to check if there is nothing in the variable.